Interoperability in CPIMS+

 Overview, Rationale and Purpose

-The CPIMS+ is built to be interoperable to safely and securely share data with other information management systems.
-The Primero team has developed extensive guidance to help guide programmes on how to plan for interoperability based on information sharing protocols and reinforcing good practice, need to know princples, do no harm principles and accountablility.
+The CPIMS+ is designed to be interoperable with other information management systems.
+The Primero team has developed guidance for safe, secure and sustainable interoperability.
+The resources adhere to information sharing protocols and reinforce good practice and principles, including need to know, do no harm, and data minimization principles.

 All data sharing requests should be clearly outlined in the Data Protection Information Sharing Protocol (DPISP) which is a tool that is part of Information Management standards for case management.
 All child protection agencies are required to agree and sign a DPISP defining what information about children can be shared, when and with whom.